 Print off the questionnaire, ask the questions (or have older kids fill it out themselves), and put it away until the following year, when you repeat the activity and read through the previous year’s answers.
 You will love them—we promise!

 Toast with a Special Drink

 Create a signature mocktail/cocktail for the whole family, and offer a tailor-made toast to the New Year!
 Feel free to garnish your drinks excessively (pieces of fruit and berries work well) and dress them up with miniature umbrellas and special straws.
 Don’t forget to serve your spirits in fancy stemware (you can use plastic champagne flutes for the littlest people in your family).

 We recommend Pomegranate and Pear Party Punch for a kid-friendly option.
-(For the adults, simple add Prosecco.)
+(For the adults, just add Prosecco.)
 Here’s how plus more festive mocktail recipes.